ten-protocol/ten-whitepaper/consensus.md

 It is straightforward for all the other Aggregators to verify which rollup is the winner by comparing the nonces and checking that the rollup signature is from an approved Aggregator.

-Note that the L1 management contract is not checking the nonces of the submitted rollups, but it checks that the block inclusion proof is valid.
+Note that the L1 Management Contract is not checking the nonces of the submitted rollups, but it checks that the block inclusion proof is valid.
 The L1 contract rejects rollups generated using a proof of inclusion that is not an ancestor of the current block.

 A further issue to solve is to ensure that the host cannot repeatedly submit the proof to the TEE to get a new random number.